 Retail Sales Promotion Strategies: How To Build Your Online Platform 👔

 At one point, online shopping was a futuristic concept.
-Now, especially during the pandemic, retail sales promotion strategies include an e-commerce platform.
-Consumer trends show that people are scaling back their patronage of brick and mortar establishments.
-Online shopping has increased 15-20% in China and 81% in Italy since February of 2020.
+Now, retail sales promotion strategies include an e-commerce platform, especially during the pandemic.
+Consumer trends show that people are scaling back their patronage of brick-and-mortar establishments.
+Online shopping has increased by 15-20% in China and 81% in Italy since February 2020.
 The United States has largely followed the same patterns.

 The coronavirus pandemic has been foremost a human tragedy, and companies had to make unprecedented decisions and measures to protect their people.
-Unfortunately, as restrictions continue all over the world, businesses have to come to terms with these lasting impacts.
+Unfortunately, as restrictions continue worldwide, businesses have to come to terms with these lasting impacts.
 In order to survive the reality that in-person stores are collapsing, businesses must adapt their sales strategy action plan to solidify their web presence.

 Retail Sales Promotion Strategies: Creating Your Online Presence